-We’d like to see Verizon continue to innovate and improve when it comes to customer service.
+We’d like to see Verizon innovate and improve when it comes to customer service.
 And a more transparent way of allowing customers to price and compare plans wouldn’t hurt, either.

-- Customer service: It’s fairly easy to reach Verizon online, but the wireless service provider industry as a whole leaves something to be desired when it comes to customer service.
+- Customer service: It’s fairly easy to reach Verizon online, but the entire wireless service provider industry leaves something to be desired when it comes to customer service.

 Overage charges have mostly gone the way of the dinosaurs, and that deserves a cheer.

-After your first 22 GB on the Beyond Unlimited plan and during times of high traffic on the Go Unlimited plan, Verizon could slow your speed down to 600 Kbps or less.
+After your first 30 GB on the Unlimited Plus plan during times of high traffic, Verizon could slow your speed down to 600 Kbps or less.

-If you’re on a prepaid plan (both with a data cap and the unlimited plan), you might feel like your internet browsing is in slow motion if you exceed your data limit and Verizon throttles you back to 128 Kbps.
+If you’re on a prepaid cell phone plan (both with a data cap and the unlimited data plan), you might feel like your internet browsing is in slow motion if you exceed your data limit and Verizon throttles you back to 128 Kbps.

-Yes, you will need to pay a one-time activation fee if you’re a new Verizon customer, and this rings in at $30 per device.
+Yes, you will need to pay a one-time activation fee if you’re a new Verizon customer, and this rings in at $35 per line.

 Tired of burying your phone in rice after dropping it in the sink or squinting to see the text on your cracked screen?
 Then an extended warranty or equipment insurance might be worth it in the long run.

-If you’re looking for a standard level of protection for only one device, we think the Total Equipment Coverage hits the spot.
+If you’re looking for a standard level of protection (loss, theft, or damage) for only one device, we think the Total Equipment Coverage hits the spot.
 The price is much less per month than the Total Mobile Protection plan, and the deductible is the same.

-Verizon allows you to Bring Your Own Device (BYOD) and offers a free SIM card if you check your phone’s compatibility on its site (otherwise, it costs $24.99).
+Verizon allows you to Bring Your Own Device (BYOD) and offers a free SIM card if you check your phone’s compatibility on its site (otherwise, the card costs $24.99).